 In Big Brother 2004, the house featured Marco's Harem (Marco, Michelle, Nadia and Emma) vs the Jungle Cats (Victor, Jason, Ahmed and honorary member Stuart).
 The two factions, for the most part, hated each other and had a massive difference of ideals - the Harem were camp, loud, and always up for a party, while the Cats were serious about the game, moody, but more mature than the harem.
 The conflict between these two came to a magnificent climax on the legendary Fight Night, on which Jason threatened to knock Marco's block off, Nadia slapped Jason, and Emma and Victor threw platters at each other, resulting in Emma being thrown out of the house.

 Alpha Bitch: One who fits the trope closest was Grace in series 7.
 She was relentlessly bitchy and snobby, and called housemates who were outside her clique "freaks".
 She had a Villainous Breakdown after hearing the audience loudly chanting "Get Grace Out!".
-It later became expected for an unpopular housemate to have their name chanted in such a way, but at the time it was a shock to all the housemates that one of them could be so disliked by the public, not least Grace herself who sobbed that she had never been unpopular in her life.
+It later became tradition for an unpopular housemate to have their name chanted in such a way, but at the time it was a shock to all the housemates that one of them could be so disliked by the public, not least Grace herself who sobbed that she had never been unpopular in her life.

 Back for the Finale: The evicted housemates usually return for the finale night, as with most versions.

 Camp Gay : Marco, Kemal, Shahbaz, Dennis, Tom and Scott.
 You could also make a case for Craig from the 2005 series.
+The increasing levels of campness are hilariously mocked by Lee Mackin his stand up show.

 Catch Phrase: "Big Brother house, this is Davina.
 You are live on channel 4.
 Please do not swear!" or "You have 30 seconds to say your goodbyes.
 I'm coming to get you!"